Construction Timekeeping Software: Track Hours Without the Headache

 Compliance Automation for Prevailing Wage Projects

 If you bid on public works projects, you already know the headache.
-The Davis-Bacon Act requires certified payroll (Form WH-347) documenting that workers received prevailing wages.
+The Davis-Bacon Act requires certified payroll (Form WH-347)9 documenting that workers received prevailing wages.
 Getting this wrong isn't just an accounting problem— it's a compliance risk that can cost you future contracts.

-Construction timekeeping software handles this by automatically tracking meal breaks, rest periods, and overtime hours while flagging potential violations before they become problems.
+Construction timekeeping software handles this by automatically tracking meal breaks, rest periods, and overtime hours while flagging potential violations1 before they become problems.
 The software applies your specific overtime rules automatically— no more guesswork on compliance calculations.

 The software doesn't replace your judgment on prevailing wage requirements.
 It amplifies your ability to stay compliant without burying your payroll team in manual calculations.